 An interesting take on the aggressive, infected zombie subgenre, the film is atypical when it comes to the usual formula.
 Choosing to establish few details in the story’s beginning, this dearth of information is effective at creating a suspenseful experience overall, sharing a similar ignorance to our protagonist.
 Consequently, this ‘ignorance is bliss’, as the film twists to its unexpected conclusion, is an incredibly bold choice by John Caines.
 Without too much detail, the film’s ending has a 50s’ sci-fi feel that is both unexpected and outrageous in design yet confidently original.

 What didn’t work?

 The film features a number of dream sequences, realised through the medium of animation.
-These scenes drastically slow down the already slower than usual pace of the film, feeling vastly displaced from the entire production as a needless slog.
-Undoubtedly, depicting these scenes as live action, like the rest of the film, would not have been difficult; their contents isn’t too fantastical to realise on film, and would negate this problem entirely.
-However, despite this issue, these scenes are usually quite short, rounding up as a few minutes each, and are an essential element to fully comprehending the unfolding story.
+These scenes drastically slow down the already slower than the usual pace of the film, feeling vastly displaced from the entire production as a needless slog.
+Undoubtedly, depicting these scenes as live action, like the rest of the film, would not have been difficult; their contents aren’t too fantastical to realise on film and would negate this problem entirely.
+However, despite this issue, these scenes are usually quite short, rounding up to a few minutes each, and are an essential element to fully comprehending the unfolding story.

 Where Can I Find It?

 Midori Impuls has a beautiful limited edition run of the film in a beautiful hard-cover DVD including a 12-page booklet and signed signature card from director John Caines (limited to 500 copies).
 This DVD is full of extra features including;